Abstract Mentor Program

-The goal of the APSAD Canberra 2024 Abstract Mentor Program is to provide an opportunity for First Peoples (Aboriginal, Torres Strait Islander and Māori), Community Groups, people with lived experience, and Early Career Researchers to have their draft abstracts mentored by more experienced authors before submitting their abstract to the conference, thus increasing the chance of their work being represented at conferences.
+The goal of the APSAD 2025 Abstract Mentor Program is to provide an opportunity for First Peoples (Aboriginal, Torres Strait Islander and Māori), community groups, people with lived/living experience, and Early Career Researchers to have their draft abstracts mentored by more experienced authors before submitting their abstract to the conference, thus increasing the chance of their work being represented at conferences.

 Abstracts submitted by authors that have volunteered to be a mentor in the program will not automatically be accepted.
 The same applies for abstracts submitted by authors that were mentored by the program.